Q&A with Amentum: A Crypto Fund with a Mission

 Q: Amentum’s mission statement says that you’re focused on bringing diversity, security, interoperability and sustainability to the blockchain ecosystem.
 Would you like to explain what you hope your role will be with regards to the first pillar: Diversity

 A: Our team consists of GPs from different cultural, ethnic and professional backgrounds.
 Ultimately, most cryptocurrency investors want this asset class to go mainstream and we believe that diversity is very important to increase positive awareness about crypto.
-With that in mind two of our GPs (Steven McKie and and Boyma Fahnbulleh) are on the diversity board of the Scaling bitcoin conference at Stanford with the goal to bring minorities and women into the industry and familiarize themselves with our community.
+With that in one of our GPs (Steven McKie) was on the diversity board of the Scaling bitcoin conference at Stanford with the goal to bring minorities and women into the industry and familiarize themselves with our community.
 From a more practical perspective: The crypto development community is truly global, and whether it’s working with, or investing in other teams, we believe that our firm’s focus on diversity can increase the likelihood of others also in the industry doing the same.
 Diversity of mind and of the teams we invest in will help ensure teams are flexible: with a healthy combination of perspectives that increase the likelihood of success while promoting an open ecosystem ripe with equal representation.